 The WSCW project included substantial upgrades or creation of four hike-in campsites along the way.
 These campsites include camp kitchens with water and USB power, toilets and individual camping pads and platforms.
 This is supplemented by four drive-in vehicle campsites along the way.

 The walking experience offers some of the state’s most spectacular and awe inspiring coastal walking imaginable.
 The WSCW provides visitors a genuine sense of wilderness, featuring remote beaches, native bushland, rugged cliffs, First Nations’ history, breathtaking vistas, deep gullies and a rich diversity of native birds, bush and wildlife, in fact more species than anywhere else on the coast.

-The project, announced in 2019, is an initiative of the South Australian government, in partnership with the Friends of the Heysen Trail, First Nations, Yankalilla District Council, City of Victor Harbor, park users and the private sector.
+The project is an initiative of the South Australian government, in partnership with the Friends of the Heysen Trail, First Nations, Yankalilla District Council, City of Victor Harbor, park users and the private sector.

 Open Year Round

 The Wild South Coast Way is open all year round, except that it is closed on days of Catastrophic fire danger.
 Trail users should check the Parks website on days of extreme or total fire bans.